Twinning and Sister Cities

 The Sister City relationships between Salisbury and Salisbury North Carolina and Salisbury Maryland USA were celebrated with a formal event in 2001 when Salisbury's Mayor Councillor S Fear visited USA with a civic delegation.

-Salisbury is a city in Rowan County in North Carolina, a state of the United States of America.
+Salisbury is a city in Rowan County in North Carolina.
 In 1860 Salisbury was already 100 years old and boasted a population of 2,420, fifth largest in the state.
 Salisbury is the home to famed North Carolina soft drink, Cheerwine, and the regional supermarket Food Lion.